MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/driversecurity/driver-security-checklist.md

 :::image type="content" source="images/checkbox.png" alt-text="Unmarked checkbox representing an item in the security checklist."::: [Check code with the hardware compatibility program tests](#check-code-with-the-hardware-compatibility-program-tests)

-:::image type="content" source="images/checkbox.png" alt-text="Unmarked checkbox representing an item in the security checklist."::: [Review debugger techniques and extensions](#review-debugger-techniques-and-extensions)

-:::image type="content" source="images/checkbox.png" alt-text="Unmarked checkbox representing an item in the security checklist."::: [Understand how drivers are reported using the Microsoft Vulnerable and Malicious Driver Reporting Center](#microsoft-vulnerable-and-malicious-driver-reporting-center)
+:::image type="content" source="images/checkbox.png" alt-text="Unmarked checkbox representing an item in the security checklist."::: [Understand how drivers are reported using the Microsoft Vulnerable and Malicious Driver Reporting Center](#understand-how-drivers-are-reported-using-the-microsoft-vulnerable-and-malicious-driver-reporting-center)

 :::image type="content" source="images/checkbox.png" alt-text="Unmarked checkbox representing an item in the security checklist."::: [Review secure coding resources](#review-secure-coding-resources)